rosenfeldamir/tima/README.md

 - New projects start with the default duration (1 hour)

 #### Renaming Projects
-- Select a project in the list
+- Click to select a project in the list
-- Press `F2`, `Enter`, or double-click
+- Press `F2` to open the rename dialog
 - Type the new name and press `Enter` to save

 #### Deleting Projects